 Campus Hot Spots:

-Twenty intercollegiate teams for men and women, plus an active intramural program.
+Twenty-two intercollegiate teams for men and women, plus an active intramural program.
 Member of the National Association of Intercollegiate Athletics (NAIA), National Christian College Athletic Association (NCCAA) and Chicagoland Collegiate Athletic Conference (CCAC).
 More than 300 student-athletes participate in intercollegiate sports.
-In fall 2012, two new intercollegiate sports teams were added: men's and women's swimming.

 Students help in the operation of Olivet’s 35,000-watt Christian music radio station, consistently rated among the nation’s top 20 contemporary Christian music radio stations.